curbengh/curbengh.github.io/source/_posts/doh-tls-privacy.md

 - DoH
 ---

+DoT/DoH does not completely eliminate ISP surveillance.

+<!-- more -->

 Recently I stumbled upon this [bug report](https://lists.zx2c4.com/pipermail/wireguard/2019-February/003902.html), and as a side note, the reporter wants to use DNS-over-TLS (DoT) for privacy reasons; to prevent the ISP from knowing visited website.
 It turns out many also believe this after a brief search for news articles on DoT or DNS-over-HTTPS (DoH).
 Actually, DoT/DoH does not completely eliminate ISP surveillance.
-Here's why,

-<!-- more -->

 ISP still knows what **IP address** you are connecting to.
 Even with HTTPS and DoT/DoH, ISP currently can sniff the website domain you are visiting/visited including the complete URL due to a security weakness in the [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication).
 This weakness can be fixed by using [Encrypted SNI](https://blog.cloudflare.com/esni/) (ESNI).